MicrosoftEdge/MSEdgeExplainers/ClipboardPickle/tag-security-privacy.md

 ### 2.3.
 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

 Through the custom clipboard formats, PII may be transferable from web to native apps or vice versa.
+The risk is comparable to the existing DataTransfer APIs that expose unsanitized HTML content in the standard HTML format(via setData/getData methods), which is separate from custom formats, in that the native/web apps have to explicitly opt-in to read/write custom formats.
+Moreover, the custom format contents are less visible to the sites that don't know how to parse it, so this should alleviate some privacy concerns.
-Currently copy-paste operation (ex. of plain text payloads) does expose highly sensitive PII such as SSN, DOB, passwords etc. and this feature doesn't expose anything new.
-This feature adds a user gesture requirement on top of existing async clipboard API security measures.
-More details are [available here](https://github.com/dway123/clipboard-pickling/blob/main/explainer.md#user-gesture-requirement) in the explainer.
+This feature also adds a user gesture requirement on top of existing async clipboard API security measures.
+More details are [available here](https://github.com/w3c/editing/blob/gh-pages/docs/clipboard-pickling/explainer.md#user-gesture-requirement) in the explainer.

 ### 2.4.
 How does this specification deal with sensitive information?